ets-labs/python-dependency-injector/docs/providers.rst

 There are few *Instance* providers:

-    - ``NewInstance`` provider creates new instance of specified class on every call.
+    - ``Factory`` provider creates new instance of specified class on every call.
     - ``Singleton`` provider creates new instance of specified class on first call and returns same instance on every next call.